walterhiggins/WMPJS/README.md

 and save ourselves some typing.
 There may be times when this isn't suitable.
 If the *cow* variable is used inside the module then it makes sense to declare it and assign to the exports variable.
 If not then it's simpler to just assign the value directly to the exports variable rather than creating an extra variable which won't be used for any other purpose.

-Before we move on to the next recipe, I want to talk more about Comments.
+Before we move on to the next chapter, I want to talk more about Comments.

-### more on comments
+### More on comments
 In the very first javascript file we created, we started with a single line:

     // TO DO : Add some code later